ProjectIxian/Ixian-Pool/README.md

 # Ixian-Pool

 ## About Ixian Pool
 Mining pool implementation for the Ixian cryptocurrency.
-Discover Ixian in the main repository here https://github.com/ProjectIxian
+Discover Ixian in the main repository here: https://github.com/ProjectIxian

 ## Pool Repository